UUÖ±²¥

 Earning a Spanish bachelor's degree online is an ideal way to prepare for careers in international business, journalism, education, public relations, marketing, and especially as interpreters and translators.
 This degree helps graduates develop the Spanish language skills and cultural knowledge that will aid them in Spanish-speaking workplaces, here and abroad.

 Online Spanish programs usually lead to a Bachelor of Arts (BA) in Spanish, which typically requires the completion of 120 credit hours.
 The coursework establishes a strong foundation in the language, culture, and literature of Spanish-speaking countries, giving learners a broader, interdisciplinary view of the Spanish-speaking world.
+To aid students in developing proficiency in speaking and comprehending the language, most upper-level classes are in Spanish only.

+Graduates are expected to reach advanced levels of speaking, reading, and writing proficiency in the Spanish language.
 In addition to Spanish major courses and electives, degree requirements include a liberal arts core of writing, humanities, fine arts, social science, math, and physical sciences courses.
 Spanish majors may also be required to complete an internship or to study abroad through an approved partner program.
 These learning opportunities give students a chance to apply their knowledge of Spanish in real-world situations.

 If you'd like to learn more about the most cost-effective online Spanish programs, review our guides to affordable Spanish bachelor's degrees and affordable Spanish master's degrees.

-Common Courses in a Spanish Degree
+What Courses Do You Take in a Spanish Degree Program?

 Spanish majors may take introductory and advanced Spanish language courses, as well as courses about Spanish and Latin American history and culture.

-Students taking Business Spanish learn how to use Spanish in the workplace.
+• Business Spanish: Students taking Business Spanish learn how to use Spanish in the workplace.
 This may include unique vocabulary terms that may not otherwise be included in most intermediate Spanish classes.
 The course also covers business etiquette and communication skills, with an emphasis on Spanish-speaking and bilingual work environments.

-Conversational Spanish gives students the skills they need to hold conversations in Spanish.
+• Conversational Spanish: Conversational Spanish gives students the skills they need to hold conversations in Spanish.
 Students learn common terms and phrases while developing conversational skills that will enable them to speak with native Spanish speakers.
 This introductory-level class is designed for students who have no prior knowledge of Spanish.

-Spanish majors often study not only the language of Spain but also the culture.
+• Spanish Literature: Spanish majors often study not only the language of Spain but also the culture.
 This class introduces students to works of classic and modern Spanish literature, including novels, poetry, drama, and more.
 Students strive to gain a deeper understanding of trends and themes in Spanish literature while gaining greater facility with the Spanish language.

-Spanish Grammar and Composition provides students with in-depth instruction on grammar.
+• Spanish Grammar and Composition: Spanish Grammar and Composition provides students with in-depth instruction on grammar.
 Students learn how to speak Spanish in a way that is grammatically correct.
 They also gain written communication skills in this language, which can prepare them for careers that might require Spanish.

 What Can You Do With a Spanish Degree?